pnam412/Workday/README.md

 I learned how to create a calendar with hours of the day and to create event listeners for each task to be saved.

+Each task is then saved to local storage.

 ## Table of Contents

 - [Installation](#installation)